PayDock/mobile-sdk-doc/digital-wallet-widgets/wallettoken.md

----
-title: Generating your Wallet Token
+# Generating your Wallet Token

-description: Generating your wallet token and embedding the wallet button are mandatory steps to use the GooglePay, ApplePay, FlyPay and PayPal widgets.
+Generating your wallet token and embedding the wallet button are mandatory steps to use the GooglePay, ApplePay, FlyPay and PayPal widgets.
----

-# {% $markdoc.frontmatter.title %}
-{% $markdoc.frontmatter.description %}

 ## Overview